nimscale/jerasure/README.md

 ### Include directory ###
-This include directory contains the emergency c header files needed by the project, incase we wind a problem with the shared library for jerasure will need to compile everything for our self from the include directory.
+This include directory contains the emergency c header files needed by the project, incase we find a problem with the shared library for jerasure will need to compile everything for our self from the include directory.